argilla-io/argilla/argilla/docs/how_to_guides/user.md

 This guide provides an overview of user roles and credentials, explaining how to set up and manage users in Argilla.

-A **user** in Argilla is an authorized person, who depending on their role, can use the Python SDK and access the UI in a running Argilla instance.
+A **user** in Argilla is an authorized person who, depending on their role, can use the Python SDK and access the UI in a running Argilla instance.
 We differentiate between three types of users depending on their role, permissions and needs: `owner`, `admin` and `annotator`.

 === "Overview"
     |                    | Owner      | Admin                     | Annotator |